AmitM30/react-native-typescript-boilerplate/README.md

 ##### Styles

 The `styles` folder contain global style and typography for the application.
-Styles for each screen has been placed with the screen, and not together, as they are going to be used together, unlike web.
+Styles for each screen has been placed with the screen, as they are going to be used together with the screen, unlike web.

 ##### Widgets / Elements